nick-invision/action-gen/README.md

 # action-doc-gen

-Generate documentation from GitHub Actions action.yml config
+Generate action.yml and README.md for GitHub Actions from single config.